dntstck/blog/scheduled/devserver-portable-env.md

 </figure>

 <h1 id="VSCode"><em>VSCode</em></h1>
-<p>We're going to go off on a tangent here slightly and discuss VSCode, which has been a game changer in the development scene.
+<p>We're going to go off on a tangent here slightly and quickly touch on VSCode, which has been a game changer in the development scene.
 Next to Vim, it's the most powerful code editor in your toolkit, highly customizable, has a vast range of plugins developed by a dedicated community, easy to use and better yet, allows you to connect and develop remotely via SHH.
 Tne best thing for me about VSCode is that it supports vim keybidings, so I get the full Vim experience while using VS. Vim is just as powerful and also has a vast array of plugins but harder to get to grips with and set up as an IDE.
 It's more suited to powerusers than hobbyists or general developers, but developing over SSH is also possible with Vim using an SSH tunnel.
 I will be covering more on Vim and VSCode in seperate posts in the future, including how to set up Vim as an IDE, so stay tuned for those.</p>

 <h1 id="settingup"><em>Setting up &amp; scripting with Bash</em></h1>
 <p>Starting up the CM5, which is quite noisy at the minute due to the old fan (you'll be pleased to know I ordered 2 new fans, using the old fan is something I covered <a href="https://dntstck.github.io/blog/devserver/devserver-upgrades">here</a>), I will be going straight to the terminal on my main development machine and I won't have to wait long to connect as the CM5 is lightning fast to boot. </p>